 4 Discussion

 Count data in waterfowl that differentiate adult males from other individuals are successfully used in this study to infer estimations of recruitment rates.
 Since this parameter usually explains mostly the population growth in waterfowl (e.g. Arnold, 2018), the non-invasive method introduced in this study might be considered as a candidate tool to monitor at low cost waterfowl populations.
 In the following section, one checks the accuracy of the method from indicators that were developed for this purpose.
-From the outputs on the two populations of ruddy duck, one discusses about the effects of the harvest on the recruitment rate and its implications on waterfowl management.
+From the outputs on the two populations of ruddy duck, we discuss the effects of harvest on the recruitment rate and its implications for waterfowl management.

 4.1 Accuracy of the counting method

 The recruitment rates from the counting method are in the same range for the two populations, which demonstrate a certain consistency in the results obtained from the method.
-The higher variability observed in France is not unexpected because the French time series is longer and covers a larger spectrum of harvest pressure than in UK.
-There is no temporal correlation between the two populations, so it suggests that the recruitment rate fluctuations are more likely influenced by regional-scale factors than large-scale ones.
-This is consistent with the literature because both nesting/hatching success and juvenile survival are conditional to the onset of lay, which is tightly related to local weather parameters, e.g. the spring temperature, the cumulative rainfall, and the water levels (Blums & Clark, 2004; Dzus & Clark, 1998; Folliot et al., 2017).
+The higher variability observed in France is not unexpected because the French time series is longer and covers a wider spectrum of harvest pressures than the in UK.
+There was no temporal correlation between the two populations, suggesting that fluctuations in recruitment rate are more likely influenced by regional factors than large-scale ones.
+This is consistent with the literature because both nesting/hatching success and juvenile survival are conditional to the onset of laying, which is tightly related to local weather parameters, e.g. spring temperature, cumulative rainfall, and water levels (Blums & Clark, 2004; Dzus & Clark, 1998; Folliot et al., 2017).

-Assuming that the sample data provide a good picture of the interannual variability of the recruitment rate, the good correlation with the outputs of the counting method demonstrates the ability of this method to track the recruitment rate variability.
-This result is quite robust because the correlation is obvious with only a five-year time series.
-The assumption of a constant adult sex ratio over time is then acceptable because a significant change in adult sex ratio among years would have biased the evolution of the recruitment rate.
+Assuming that the sample data provide a good picture of the interannual variability of recruitment rate, the strong correlation with the outputs of the counting method demonstrates the ability of this method to track variability in recruitment rate.
+This result is quite robust because such correlation is obvious despite being based on only a five-year time series.
+The assumption of a constant adult sex ratio over time is then acceptable because a significant change in adult sex ratio among years would have biased the changes in recruitment rate.
 Since this ratio integrates many age-cohorts, the temporal autocorrelation is structurally strong.
-Significant variations can then occur only every multiple years, especially if the species is long-living.
+Significant variations can then occur only every multiple years, especially if the species is long-lived.
 Consequently, it is not necessary to monitor and update the adult sex ratio on a yearly base.
-The adult sex ratio found here on a restricted time period is in line with the ruddy duck in its native area (0.62 in Bellrose, 1980) and with other duck species (Wood et al., 2021).
-The robustness of the correlation between the two methods might be overrated because two successive population size values are parts of the recruitment rate, which mechanically scale the outputs.
-It explains why the correlation on the immature proportion, the other component of the recruitment rate, is a bit more noisy than for the recruitment rate (Figure 5.1A).
-The uncertainty around the estimates is similar for the two methods even though the counting method is more indirect to infer on the recruitment rate, which is satisfying.
+The adult sex ratio found here over a restricted time period is in line with the ruddy duck in its native area (0.62 in Bellrose, 1980) and with other duck species (Wood et al., 2021).
+The robustness of the correlation between the two methods might be overrated because two successive population size values are parts of the recruitment rate, which mechanically scales the outputs.
+This explains why the correlation on the proportion of immatures, the other component of the recruitment rate, is somewhat noisier than for recruitment rate (Figure 5.1A).
+The uncertainty around the estimates is similar for the two methods even though the counting method is more indirect to infer the recruitment rate, which is satisfying.